 Why did you apply to be involved in Black Sea MAP?

-I’ve always been eager to explore new things and this project gave me the chance not only to learn something completely new and unique, but also meet some fantastic people along the way.
+I’ve always been eager to explore new things and this project gave me the chance not only to learn something completely new and unique, but also to meet some fantastic people along the way.

 What skills did you use or improve?